vhorvat/wplant_junior/README.md

 # wplant_junior

-App used for educational lab, part of the Watchplant project
+Flutter App used for educational lab, part of the Watchplant project

+Created with ❤️ at FER.